NoLieNoSean/NoNotes/content/Notes/DMAT_L10.md

 Example, in any set of 6 people, there are either 3 people who mutually know each other or 3 people who don't mutually know each other.
 6 vertex complete graph. edge is red if know, blue if not not know.
 Total of 15 edges.
 For any arbitrary coloring of these edges, we have to show that either there is a red triangle or a blue triangle.

 Example: Consider a 9 vertex graph and 2-color all edges.
-Either there exists a red
+Either there exists a red complete graph on 3 vertices or a blue complete graph on 4 vertices.

+Geometric application: for all $n$ there exists $f(n)$ such that given $f(n)$ points on the plane (no 3 collinear) there exists a convex $n$ gon.